-COMMITTEE ACTIVITY SUMMARY

-The first Independent Citizens' Oversight Committee was appointed by the Palomar College Governing Board on May 8, 2007, and met five times during the 2007-2008 fiscal year.
+COMMITTEE ACTIVITY SUMMARY The first Independent Citizens' Oversight Committee was appointed by the Palomar College Governing Board on May 8, 2007, and met five times during the 2007-2008 fiscal year.
 At these initial meetings, the Committee appointed its first Chair, reviewed bylaws and the roles and responsibilities of the ICOC.
 During the first year, the ICOC website was established palomar.edu/propm/icoc was established, and construction projects and financial reports were reviewed.

-COMMITTEE MEETINGS

-The Independent Citizens' Oversight Committee meets on a quarterly basis.
+COMMITTEE MEETINGS The Independent Citizens' Oversight Committee meets on a quarterly basis.
 All meetings are open to the public.
 Agendas and meeting minutes from all Committee meetings are available on the ICOC website at palomar.edu/propm/icoc.
 All meetings are held on the San Marcos campus unless noted differently on the ICOC website.

-Meetings held or scheduled during the 2019-2020 and 2020-2021 fiscal years include:

-HELD in FY 2019-2020 September 6, 2019 December 6, 2019 March 1, 2019 March 6, 2020 HELD in FY 2020-2021 July 10, 2020 (rescheduled from June 5, 2020) September 4, 2020 March 21, 2021 SCHEDULED June 25, 2021
+Meetings held July 10, 2020 September 4, 2020 March 21, 2021 June 25, 2021

-Series A Bond Issuance

-In May 2007, the Palomar Community College District issued Series A bonds in the amount of \$160 million.
-The bonds were sold with a qualified tax opinion and investors were restricted to approved institutional buyers

-Series B Bond Issuance

-In November 2010, the Palomar Community College District issued Series B bonds in the amount of \$175 million.
+Series A Bond Issuance In May 2007, the Palomar Community College District issued Series A bonds in the amount of \$160 million.
+The bonds were sold with a qualified tax opinion and investors were restricted to approved institutional buyers.
+Series B Bond Issuance In November 2010, the Palomar Community College District issued Series B bonds in the amount of \$175 million.
 The bonds consisted of \$83.5 million in federally taxable Build America Bonds and \$91.5 million in tax-exempt General Obligation Bonds.

-Series C Bond Issuance

-In April 2015, the Palomar Community College District issued Series C bonds in the amount of \$220 million in tax-exempt General Obligation Bonds.

-Series D Bond Issuance

-In April 2017, the Palomar Community College District issued Series D bonds in the amount of \$139 million in tax-exempt General Obligation Bonds.

-PALOMAR COMMUNITY COLLEGE DISTRICT 2019-20 PROP M FINANCIAL DATA

-The firm of Eide Bailly LLP, Certified Public Accountants conducted the Financial and Performance Audits for proceeds and use of general obligation bonds for the fiscal year ending June 30, 2020, as required by Proposition 39.
+Series C Bond Issuance In April 2015, the Palomar Community College District issued Series C bonds in the amount of \$220 million in tax-exempt General Obligation Bonds.
+Series D Bond Issuance In April 2017, the Palomar Community College District issued Series D bonds in the amount of \$139 million in tax-exempt General Obligation Bonds.
+PALOMAR COMMUNITY COLLEGE DISTRICT 2020-21 PROP M FINANCIAL DATA The firm of Eide Bailly LLP, Certified Public Accountants conducted the Financial and Performance Audits for proceeds and use of general obligation bonds for the fiscal year ending June 30, 2021, as required by Proposition 39.
 Palomar received an "unmodified opinion" - the topmost audit opinion an entity can receive.
 The results of the procedure performed indicated that financial statements are presented in accordance with applicable financial reporting framework.
-The findings of our annual audit report emphasizes the District's efforts to remain transparent and validates the success of internal controls established by the Palomar College Finance and Administrative Services Department.

-To view the complete independent accountant's report, please visit https://www2.palomar.edu/pages/propm/financial-and-performance-audits/
+The results of our annual audit report emphasize the District's efforts to remain transparent and validate the success of internal controls established by the Palomar College Finance and Administrative Services Department.
+To view the complete independent accountant's report, please visit https://www2.palomar.edu/pages/propm/financial-and-performance-audits/ Total Bond monies available, including interest through 6/30/2021 Funds Remaining as of 6/30/21 \$160,730,633 Total Bond Expenditures through 6/30/21 \$564,192,148 EXPENDITURES-TO-DATE

-EXPENDITURES-TO-DATE

-EXPENDITORES-TO-DATE

-Rancho Bernardo Education Center \$106,627,610

-Fallbrook Education Center \$95,948,264

-Library & Learning Resource Center \$65,341,948

-Humanities (H) Building \$50,341,708

-Parking Structure and Improvement Projects \$39,770,414

-Theatre/Performing Arts Complex \$22,682,300

-Other Costs \$20,367,280

-Maintenance and Operations Building \$17,792,873

-Information Services Projects \$17,694,893

-Early Childhood Education Lab Center \$17,128,938

-T Building Renovation \$16,430,517

-Escondido Center Impovements \$15,800,892

-Industrial Technology \$13,829,425

-Health Sciences Building \$11,156,530

-Baseball Field Complex \$10,341,066

-Multimedia Lab & Planetarium \$8,705,554

-Infrastructure Improvements \$7,236,520

-Teaching & Learning Center \$4,254,248

-Multidisciplinary (MD) Building \$4,245,706

-San Marcos Land Acquisition \$3,749,879

-Natural Sciences Building \$3,554,257

-San Marcos Campus CEQA/EIR Study \$2,782,958

-Project Management \$1,312,192 I.

-Veterans Study Lounge Remodel \$26,505 1

-GRAND TOTAL \$557,122,478

-Total Bond monies available, including interest through 6/30/20

-Funds Remaining as of 6/30/20 \$166,217,572.07

-Total Bond Expenditures through 6/30/20 \$557,122,477.92

-PROPOSITION M ACTIVITIES

-- The remodel and storage project of the T-Building was completed. - Redesign and redevelopment of the Edwin and Frances Hunter Arboretum was completed and opened to the public in September 2019. - The design phases of the proposed athletics complex and permanent buildings at the Fallbrook Education Center continued. - Several PV systems designed to reduce energy consumption were completed including two on the main campus. - The PV system at the Fallbrook Education Center was designed and construction was initiated.
+PROPOSITION M ACTIVITIES - The design phase of the new football and softball stadiums and athletics fieldhouse project at the San Marcos campus remain in progress. - The construction on the remodel of the existing pool on the San Marcos campus was nearly completed. - The construction was completed on the Fallbrook photovoltaic project. - The design phase of the new Fallbrook Education Center building, known as "Fallbrook 40" has steadily progressed.

-LEVERAGING OF THIS INVESTMENT

-- The design and development of the Maintenance and Operations building has become recognized as a model and national leader in sustainable design having earned nearly one dozen awards. - New projects continue to participate in the San Diego Gas & Electric "Savings By Design" program for energy efficiency.
+LEVERAGING OF THIS INVESTMENT - New projects continue to participate in the San Diego Gas & Electric "Savings By Design" program for energy efficiency.
 Buildings that are complete and operational are scheduled to receive rebates. - The District continues to implement LEED and Living Building Challenge standards on all buildings through sustainable design including the plan to have all new buildings be Net Zero Energy.